Stephen Christian: 2007–2014: Anchor & Braille, Wood Water Records

-2015–present: Worship leader and Anberlin reunion
+2015–present: Worship leader and pastor

 After what was purported to be a final world tour with Anberlin, Christian followed what he described as "God's leading" to serve as director of worship at Calvary Chapel in Albuquerque, New Mexico.
 In May 2015, Christian was a contestant on The Price Is Right, dressing up like host Drew Carey circa his appearance on Star Search.

 The Calvary Church in Clearwater, Florida announced that Christian would return to the Tampa Bay region to assume the role of director of worship and creative arts on January 6, 2019.
 He accepted the role of campus pastor of Grace Family Church's South Tampa Campus on August 26, 2019.
-That same year, Anberlin formally announced their reunion after what was believed to be a one-off tour in 2018.